 Secrets Overview

-In Dataloop, Secrets and API Keys are sensitive credentials or tokens that are securely stored and managed using Dataloop’s Secrets Manager.
-These secrets are used by applications, models, and pipelines to authenticate with external services—without ever exposing them in your code or configuration files.
+In DDOE, Secrets and API Keys are sensitive credentials (tokens, keys, passwords) securely stored in the Secrets Manager.
+They enable applications, models, and pipelines to authenticate with external services (e.g., AWS, GCP, Azure, APIs) without exposing credentials in code or configs.

 By creating and storing secrets and integrating them with Pipelines and Application, our platform offers a comprehensive solution for all your secret management needs.